aptech/docs/docs/CR-ols.rst

 - No output file is modified, opened, or closed by this procedure.
 If you want output to be placed in a file, you need to open an output file before calling :func:`ols`.
-- The supported data set types are CSV, XLS, XLSX, HDF5, FMT, DAT
+- The supported dataset types are CSV, XLS, XLSX, HDF5, FMT, DAT
-- For HDF5 file, the dataset must include `file schema` and both file name and data set name must be provided, e.g.
+- For HDF5 file, the dataset must include `file schema` and both file name and dataset name must be provided, e.g.

   ::